bcmichael/RNMR-Docs/docs/macros.md

 Will print the numbers 2 through 6.
-There several special commands which can only be used between `DO` and its matching `ENDDO`. `BRKDO` exits the loop immediately without finishing the loop. `NXTDO` iterates the loop counter and begins the next loop iteration with finish the loop body. `RPTDO` begins a new loop iteration without finishing the loop body or incrementing the loop counter.
+There several special commands which can only be used between `DO` and its matching `ENDDO`. `BRKDO` exits the loop immediately without finishing the loop. `NXTDO` iterates the loop counter and begins the next loop iteration without finishing the loop body. `RPTDO` begins a new loop iteration without finishing the loop body or incrementing the loop counter.
 Caution is merited with `RPTDO` to avoid creating infinite loops.
 ### SEL Selector
 `SEL` can be used to select one of several blocks of commands to execute based on the value of a local or global.
 By default a local is used.
 The value of the argument to `SEL` is compared to the argument of each `CASE` between `SEL` and